CarsonSun2207/Travas_Pro/README.md

     make
   ```
 4. Run your programme
-- for example, when the executable is Cilent.exe
+- For example, when the executable is Client.exe
-- run the following command
+- Run the following command
  ```
     sudo ./Client
   ```